danielaparker/jsoncons/README.md

 ## Acknowledgements

+A big thanks to the comp.lang.c++ community for help with design details, especially to Martin Bonner and Öö Tiib.

 The jsoncons platform dependent binary configuration draws on to the excellent MIT licensed [tinycbor](https://github.com/intel/tinycbor).

-A big thanks to Milo Yip, author of [RapidJSON](http://rapidjson.org/), for raising the quality of JSON libraries across the board, by publishing [the benchmarks](https://github.com/miloyip/nativejson-benchmark), and contacting this project (among others) to share the results.
+Thanks to Milo Yip, author of [RapidJSON](http://rapidjson.org/), for raising the quality of JSON libraries across the board, by publishing [the benchmarks](https://github.com/miloyip/nativejson-benchmark), and contacting this project (among others) to share the results.

 The jsoncons implementation of the Grisu3 algorithm for printing floating-point numbers follows Florian Loitsch's MIT licensed [grisu3_59_56 implementation](http://florian.loitsch.com/publications), with minor modifications.